Gender Pay Gap

 Lower Quartile |

-Since last reporting our gender pay gap, the headcount has increased by 57%.
-With that, the mean gender pay gap has increased by 2.2% and the median gender pay gap increased by 2.9%.
+Since last reporting our gender pay gap, the headcount has increased by 44%.
+With the high growth Focus have experienced, the mean gender pay gap has increased by just over 2% and the median gender pay gap increased by 6.17%.

-The gap between females and males who received a bonus, including commission payments, has closed by 4%.
+The gap between females and males who received a bonus, including commission payments, has increased by 1%, still remaining low at 2.1%.

-The gender pay gap reporting requires that commission is included in the bonus figures, creating a mean gap of 68.1%, which is a decrease of 4.2% from the previous year.
+The gender pay gap reporting requires that commission is included in the bonus figures, creating a mean gap of 70.10%, which is an increase of 2% from the previous year.
 Commission plays a huge part in the disparity of bonus’ paid to men and women at Focus as the majority of our Sales roles are occupied by males.
-Excluding commission from the bonus payments, the mean gap falls to 8%.
+Excluding commission from the bonus payments, the mean gap falls to 45.9%.
+The median gender pay gap for bonus pay excluding commission has decreased from the previous year, but females receive 10.25% more.

-The number of women in the lower pay quartile has decreased and the number of women in both the lower middle and upper middle pay quartiles has increased.
+Although the number of women in the Top Quartile has decreased, the number of women in the Upper Middle Quartile has increased.
 This is due to women being internally promoted to higher level roles.